Arknov/LebronMinecraftMod/README.md

-Take your Minecraft world to the next level with LeBlock James!
-This lighthearted and fun mod introduces two new additions to your game:
+Take Your Minecraft World to the Next Level with LeBlock James!

+This lighthearted and fun mod introduces some legendary additions to your game, blending basketball greatness with meme-worthy creativity.

+New Additions:
-LeBlock: A decorative block featuring none other than the face of basketball legend LeBron James.
-Perfect for building courts, arenas, or just adding a bit of flair to your world.
-LeBron's Head (Item): A collectible item displaying LeBron's iconic face.
-Great for flexing in your inventory or placing in item frames for a touch of basketball greatness.
+🏀 LeBlock – A decorative block featuring none other than the face of basketball icon LeBron James.
+Perfect for building courts, arenas, or just adding some star power to your world.

+🎭 LeBron’s Head (Item) – A collectible item displaying LeBron’s iconic face.
+Flex it in your inventory or place it in item frames for a touch of basketball greatness.

+👶 Bronny’s Head (Item) – A smaller collectible featuring Bronny James.
+Use it as a stepping stone to crafting the ultimate LeBron-themed structures.

+Crafting Mechanics:
+9 Bronny Heads → 1 LeBron Head
+9 LeBron Heads → 1 LeBlock
+Stack your Bronny items, level up to LeBron, and ultimately craft the legendary LeBlock to create the ultimate basketball tribute in Minecraft!

-While these additions don't add any gameplay functionality, they offer plenty of creative opportunities for fans of basketball and meme culture.
-Whether you're building a virtual stadium or pranking your friends with surprise LeBron decor, LeBlock James guarantees laughs and a splash of star power in your world.
+Whether you're building a virtual stadium, pranking friends with surprise LeBron decor, or flexing your collection, LeBlock James brings laughs and star power to your world! 🏆🔥